GloriaAlicia/to-do-Lists/readme.md

 Progress bar
 Favorite lists
 Delete lists
 Edit and delete subtasks
+Views in case of not having lists and/or tasks

 <!-- ## pendientes
 descripción de lista
 modal
 editar listas
-estilos en subtareas
-vista vacia
 drag & drop   -->